coccon/proffastpylot/docs/1-2_usage.md

     MyPylot.run(n_processes)
 ```

-Alternatively you can run all steps of PROFFAST individually with the following commands:
+Alternatively, you can run all steps of PROFFAST individually with the following commands:

 ```python
     n_processes = 2